sachinym/Github-Advanced-Security/Module5-Scaling_out_ghas.md

 + How to grow adoption?
 How to communicate about GHAS internally?
 + View the security overview dashboard and reports
-+ Review webhooks and how they can be used to push events to an outside reporting tool, like a SIEM
++ Review Webhooks and how they can be used to push events to an outside reporting tool, like a SIEM
 + Talk about repository rulesets and how they can be used at scale